LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 15 - Order new parking page.md

 });
 ```

-Here we have `getZones()` method to get information from API about parking zones.
-This data will be accessible via `zones` variable.
+Here we have the `getZones()` method to get information from API about parking zones.
+This data will be accessible via the `zones` variable.

 2. Create another store `src/stores/parking.js`.